Mac memory

 Macs which use SIMM memory are the earliest, pre-PowerMac systems such as the SE, II series, and others which use the 68000 or 68030 or 68040 processor.
 Some Macs with PowerMac processors also use SIMMS, so for your Mac check your tech specs or the references at the head of this page to be sure.
 Go to our Mac home page for specific Mac systems we sell.

 30-pin SIMM RAM memory is suitable for Mac Plus, SE, SE/30, Mac II, IIci, IIsi, IIcx, other systems.
-Please confirm these will be compatible with your system when you order.
-For instance, Mac II's don't use standard 4MB or 16MB SIMMs; Mac Plus and SE can't use ANY 4MB SIMMS, etc..
+Please confirm these will be compatible with your system before you order.
+For instance, Mac II's don't use standard 4MB or 16MB SIMMs; Mac Plus and SE can't use ANY 4MB SIMMS, etc. We sell either 8-chip or 9-chip (parity) SIMMS.
+Macs ignore parity, old IBM PC's and other systems may require it.
+We have a few 2-chip and 3-chip SIMMS but many Mac owners don't want these, let me know if you do.

-16 Meg (16Mb) 30-pin SIMMs: rare, very limited supply, ask about price and availability
+16 Meg (16Mb) 30-pin SIMMs: very limited supply, ask about price and availability

 64-pin SIMM memory was used on The Mac IIx, Mac IIfx, and Laserwriter IIntx; my supplies are limited but we have them!
-Also, check my Mac IIfx section for offers with those systems.
+Also, check my Mac IIfx section .

-64MB 72 pin SIMMS, limited number. only warrented for 6100 systems, but we will try them on other systems.
-Check the Web to see if YOUR system can use these. $25 each as available.
+64MB 72 pin FPM SIMMS, no parity. limited number. only warrented and tested for 6100 systems.
+Check the Web to see if YOUR system can use these. $29 each limited stock.

 VRAM Memory